emeb/dspod/dspod_cv1800b/README.md

 ###### Frequency Domain

 Frequency (or "Spectral") effects rely on the Fast-Fourier Transform (FFT) to convert audio samples into 'bins' of discrete frequency magnitude and phase.
 The FFT is a fairly math-intensive algorithm and for every buffer of audio it's necessary to perform a forward and reverse transform with the unique spectral algorithm sandwiched between the two.
-I have a collection of interesting algorithms based on a method called "phase vocoder" that were developed on the E520 Hyperion effects processor and run on the STM32H743 MCU (a 480MHz Arm Cortex M7 CPU) using the FFT algorithms provided by the Arm CMSIS DSP library.
-The CMSIS FFT will not run on the CV1800B SoC so I needed to find an alternative and after some research I settled on the 'pffft' open-source FFT library which has a reputation for reasonably good performance.
+I have a collection of interesting algorithms based on a method called "phase vocoder" that were developed on the [Synthesis Technology - Eurorack E520](https://synthtech.com/eurorack/E520/) and run on the [STM32H743](https://www.st.com/en/microcontrollers-microprocessors/stm32h743-753.html) MCU (a 480MHz Arm Cortex M7 CPU) using the FFT algorithms provided by the Arm CMSIS DSP library.
+The CMSIS FFT will not run on the CV1800B SoC so I needed to find an alternative and after some research I settled on the [pffft](https://bitbucket.org/jpommier/pffft/src/master/) open-source FFT library which has a reputation for reasonably good performance.

 I was able to bring the basic transform processing up on the CV1800B under Linux without difficulty and some benchmarking suggested the 4096-point transform I needed would run in about 1ms - well within the 10ms/buffer that I had available.
 Given two transforms, the phase vocoder and any unique processing required it seemed there would be enough CPU cycles to get some spectral effects going and the load calculations in my audio test harness showed that basic forward + reverse transforms were taking about 27% of the CPU.
 Unfortunately the combination of all the I/O, UI and DSP plus background processing for the whole system pushed the total load to over 50% which caused time-critical audio I/O processing to miss its schedule and quickly hang the processor.